Become A Member

 Slackline is also unique in the way that it focuses less on competition and more on helping each other progress.

 DSA is open for complete beginners as well as more pro athletes.
-Below you can get a taste of the different levels or click here to read more
+Below you can get a taste of the different levels or read more here.

 In its very simple form, slackline is a balance sport where participants walk on a flexible webbing anchored between two fixed points, requiring concentration, coordination, and core strength.